inrupt/libreoffice-solid/README.md

 **DEVELOPMENT STATUS**: Early stage implementation - not production ready

-Connect LibreOffice to Solid pods for decentralized document storage.
+An Inrupt project to connect LibreOffice to Solid pods for decentralized document storage.
 This experimental connector adds Solid protocol support to LibreOffice's remote storage options.

 ## 🚧 Current Status